smallkirby/writing-hypervisor-in-zig/README.md

 Blog series where we write a hypervisor from scratch in Zig.

 Refer to [smallkirby/ymir](https://github.com/smallkirby/ymir)'s `whiz-*` branches for the reference implementation.
+Note that these branches might be not necessarily up-to-date.
+Please refer to `master` branch to check available fixes and updates.

 ## Development